dotboris/alt/doc/install-pre-packaged-bins.md

 # Install Pre-packaged Binaries

-Note that the following instructions assume a farly "normal" file system setup.
+Note that the following instructions assume a fairly "normal" file system.
 You may need to adjust some of the paths here to match your system.

 1. Open the [latest release page on Github][latest-release]